 Keep in mind that if a person has any of these symptoms, it does not necessarily mean that he or she is using drugs.
 They could be due to other health problems.
 Whatever the cause, the person may need medical attention, especially if they persist.

 What should I do if I suspect a co-worker is abusing drugs or alcohol?
-Immediately notify a supervisor/ manager and follow the Fitness for Duty policy (APPM #82).
-St. Luke's University Health Network partners with SilverCloud and ComPsych Employee Assistance Program (EAP).
-MyNET > Quick Links > Caring Starts with You
+Immediately notify a supervisor/ manager who will then follow the Fitness for Duty policy (APPM #82).

 MRI Safety